Sister M. Martin de Porres, CSC

 Kaniewski Funeral Homes is handling arrangements at the Church of Our Lady of Loretto on Thursday,

 January 30, 2020 beginning with Visitation at 9:15 a.m. with Prayers and Memento at 10:15 a.m., followed immediately by the Mass of Resurrection.
 We invite you to make a donation in Sister’s name to the Sisters of the Holy Cross Ministry with the Poor Fund at www.cscsisters.org

-To send flowers to Sister Martin de Porres (Clara Barbara Ostafinski), C.S.C.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister Martin de Porres (Clara Barbara Ostafinski), C.S.C., please visit our floral store.